kazushisan/gadgetlunatic/README.md

 yarn build
 ```

-First, scripts written in ReasonML/BuckleScript will be converted to Javascript with bsb.
+First, scripts written in ReScript will be converted to Javascript with bsb.

 Then, Webpack will process Javascript/SCSS files and assets under `/src` and write to `/static`.
 It will also produce `/data/manifest.json` which includes the paths to bundled files.